 Transparently sourced from 100% pasture-raised, grass-fed cattle, these naturally dried hides are the complete hide.
-They are NOT stripped, processed with toxic chemicals, or dyed like many industrially made rawhides.
+They are NOT stripped, processed with toxic chemicals, or dyed like many industrially made rawhide.

-Industrial rawhide, with the use of toxic chemicals, only use a portion of the hide after the top portion has been removed for tanning.
+The BIG Difference: Industrial rawhide, with the use of toxic chemicals, only uses a portion of the hide after the top portion has been removed for tanning.
 This allows dogs to chew and consume industrial rawhide way quickly, opening the door to blockages and choking concerns.

 Our Beef Hide Rolls are long-lasting and will provide healthy chewing for even the most aggressive chewers!
 Chewing is one of the best mental and physical activities a dog can participate in!

-Limit supervised chewing to around 15-20 minutes per session.
+How to Give: Limit supervised chewing to around 15-20 minutes per session.
 Most dogs feel fully satisfied (endorphins get released in the brain) after short sessions of back-of-the-jaw gnawing.
-After chewing, store the hide out of sight and give again when you need the pup to have some down time!
+After chewing, store the hide out-of-sight and give again when you need the pup to have some downtime!

 We are proud to work with family farms committed to raising animals free of added hormones, antibiotics, chemicals, and pesticides.